 (b) if recorded, in writing or otherwise, must set out the fact of the objection having been made.

-51. Inspector may be accompanied
+51. Inspector may be assisted

 An inspector may be accompanied by any person that the inspector thinks necessary to assist the inspector in the performance of his or her functions.

-52. Inspector to comply with reasonable requests
+52. Inspector to comply with reasonable requests of land owner etc.

 In the performance of his or her functions an inspector is to comply so far as is practicable with any reasonable requirement of a person owning or using the land, premises, or thing inspected.

-53. Power to prohibit use etc.
+53. Prohibiting use of non-conforming things, ERA’s powers as to

 (1) If an inspector is of the opinion that any thing that the inspector is authorised to inspect does not conform with the requirements of any term or condition of an operating licence, the inspector must as soon as practicable report his or her opinion in writing to the Authority.